hubtype/botonic/packages/botonic-plugin-google-translate/README.md

 ## Use

-Once the plugin has translate the input text and detected the language, this information will be available in the input object.
+Once the plugin has translated the input text and detected the language, this information will be available in the input object.